7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 post [Unit, Functional, Integration?
 You are doing it wrong](https://blog.7mind.io/constructive-test-taxonomy.html) for a discussion of test taxonomy and the value of this tactic.

-A binding for the implementation of `BonusService` must be passed to `distage`, to be able to build a `Has[BonusService]` to inject into the `ZIO` environment of the test.
+A binding for the implementation of `BonusService` must be passed to `distage`, to be able to build a `zio.ZEnvironment[BonusService]` to inject into the `ZIO` environment of the test.

 But note that we have two implementations, to use both one option is to define separate modules for the dummy and production implementations.
 One module would be used by tests and the other only by production.